🧬

 Are they good with children?

-They can be, provided they are socialized early, but their herding instinct may cause them to nip at heels.
+They are loyal, but their herding instinct may cause them to nip at the heels of running children.

 How long do they live?

-The average lifespan is between 12 and 15 years.
+The average lifespan of a healthy Australian Kelpie is between 12 and 15 years.

 View Official FCI Standard